hashicorp/terraform-website/content/source/docs/extend/schemas/schema-behaviors.html.md

 # Schema Behaviors

-Schema fields that can have an effect at plan or apply time are collectively referred to as “Behavioral fields”, or an elements _behaviors_.
+Schema fields that can have an effect at plan or apply time are collectively referred to as "Behavioral fields", or an elements _behaviors_.
 These fields are often combined in several ways to create different behaviors, depending on the need of the element in question, typically customized to match the behavior of a cloud service API.
 For example, at time of writing AWS Launch Configurations